-- Green Bond and/or Green Loan proceeds should be used exclusively for eligible Green Projects ("Eligible Green Projects") as defined in 4.2.1. - Social Bond and/or Social Loan proceeds should be used exclusively for eligible Social Projects ("Eligible Social Projects") as defined in 4.2.2. - Sustainability Bond and/or Sustainability Loan proceeds should be used exclusively for a combination of Eligible Green Projects and Eligible Social Projects.
+- ❖ Green Bond and/or Green Loan proceeds should be used exclusively for eligible Green Projects ("Eligible Green Projects") as defined in 4.2.1. - Social Bond and/or Social Loan proceeds should be used exclusively for eligible Social Projects ("Eligible Social Projects") as defined in 4.2.2. - Sustainability Bond and/or Sustainability Loan proceeds should be used exclusively for a combination of Eligible Green Projects and Eligible Social Projects. - ❖ The proceeds of green bonds can also be invested in Sovereign Green Bond.